andrasq/node-qprintf/Readme.md

 - `NNN.PP` - width.precision: a decimal field width followed by the precision.
         If the precision PP is specified as '*' (star), the next argument will be consumed and used as the precision.
+- `NNN.` - width of NNN with precision 0
 - `.PP` - .precision: a decimal precision with a field width wide enough to fit
+- `.` - precision 0 with a field width just wide enough to fit
 - `l`, `ll`, `h`, `hh`, `L` - modifier: allowed but ignored data size modifier, "long", "long long", "short", "char" and "long double".
 Invalid usage eg `%Ls` is not checked.
 - `C` - conversion: conversion type specifier character